kentshenlim/authenticated-whisper/README.md

 ## TODO, DUE 22.11.2023

 - TODO: set up authentication: local, google, facebook, magic link
-- TODO: need to replace base URL, no localhost
+- TODO: redirect the whole auth to home if already logged in, not individually
 - TODO: group all auth views into a directory
 - TODO: will need to do a connection connection to handle unresolved friend request
 - TODO: friends feature